illegal workers

 The Scheme followed the survey with this ‘Spotlight on…’ learning toolkit to raise awareness of illegal working.

-Illegal working is a key priority for the Government, which recognises the harm caused by illegal labour.
-The Home Office is committed to ensuring employers meet their statutory duty to prevent illegal working, and conduct the correct right to work checks.
-This was reinforced by a series of construction site spot checks as part of the Operation Magnify campaign in October 2015.
+Illegal working continues to be a key priority for the Government, along with tackling the harm caused by illegal labour.
+The Home Office remains committed to ensuring employers meet their statutory duty to prevent illegal working and conduct the correct Right to Work checks.

 The Home Office and CCS working together to tackle illegal working:

-The Government is committed to tackling the economic motivation behind illegal migration, a key driver for which is the ability to work illegally.
-Employers have an important role in preventing illegal working, and Home Office Immigration Enforcement is committed to engagement and support for construction industry partners who want to ensure compliance.
+The Government is committed to tackling the economic motivation behind illegal immigration.
+A key one among such economic motivations is the ability to work illegally.
+Employers have an important role in preventing illegal working, and Home Office Immigration Enforcement is committed to engaging and supporting construction industry partners who want to ensure compliance.

 As such, Immigration Enforcement is working with the Considerate Constructors Scheme (CCS) to encourage greater compliance in tackling illegal working across the construction industry.